zerollzeng/tiny-tensorrt/README.md

 [User Guide](https://github.com/zerollzeng/tiny-tensorrt/blob/master/docs/UserGuide.md)

 [Custom Plugin Tutorial](https://github.com/zerollzeng/tiny-tensorrt/blob/master/docs/CustomPlugin.md) (En-Ch)

-If you want some examples with tiny-tensorrt, you can refer to [tensorrt-zoo](https://github.com/zerollzeng/tensorrt-zoo)

-For the windows port of tiny-tensorrt, you can refer to @Devincool's [repo](https://github.com/Devincool/tiny-tensorrt)

-# Extra Support layer
-- upsample with custom scale, under test with yolov3.
-- yolo-det, last layer of yolov3 which sum three scales output and generate final result for nms. under test with yolov3.
-- PRELU, under test with openpose and mtcnn.

 # About License
 For the 3rd-party module and TensorRT, maybe you need to follow their license